Amateur Radio Club

 All licensed HAM's are invited to join in and participate in the NET or if you have a scanner then you may listen in on your scanner.

-If you want to learn how to become a HAM radio operator, then please come to the meeting and meet the members who will be more than happy to assist you in obtaining your HAM license or Ticket.
+If you want to learn how to become a HAM radio operator, then please come to one of our meetings and meet the members who will be more than happy to assist you in obtaining your HAM license or HAM Ticket.

-Currently you may contact Richard Day - our club president for more information at :
+Currently you may contact Richard Day - our club president for more information or assistance at :

 |We are in